 - 1 egg

 - Optional toppings such as fresh fruit, nut butter, granola, etc.

 *Only available in the collection bundle at this time.

 - Start by whisking together 1/3 cup maple syrup with ¼ cup Blueberry Jam.
 Set aside.

-- Preheat oven to 400°F. Line a sheet pan with foil and lay 8-ounces of bacon (about 9-10 strips) in a single layer on the pan.
-Bake for 15-20 minutes or until desired doneness.
+- Preheat oven to 400°F. Line a sheet pan with foil and lay 8 ounces of bacon (about 9-10 strips) in a single layer on the pan.
+Bake for 15-20 minutes or until the desired doneness.
 Transfer to a paper-towel-lined plate to drain and cool.

-- Meanwhile, whisk together Gluten-Free Pancakes mix, 1 egg, ¾ cup milk, and 1 tablespoon melted unsalted butter for the batter.
+- Whisk together the Gluten-Free Pancakes mix, 1 egg, ¾ cup milk, and 1 tablespoon melted unsalted butter for the batter.
 Heat a greased nonstick griddle or heavy skillet over medium heat.
 Add batter a scant ¼ cup for each pancake, and cook for about 2 minutes until tiny bubbles form on top of the batter.
 Flip and continue cooking until golden brown.

 - Arrange bacon and pancakes on a large cutting board or platter.
-Add prepared blueberry syrup from step 1, fresh fruit, and other desired toppings to complete your board.
+To complete your board, you can add prepared blueberry syrup from step 1, fresh fruit, and other desired toppings.